osrf/TSC-RMW-Reports/humble/eProsima-response.md

 Regardless of the implementation, performance degrades mostly with the number of nodes subscribed to the same topic.
 It is expected that the latency increases and that the throughput decreases with the number of subscribers.
-However, the throughput with Fast DDS is much less affected than with cycloneDDS.
+However, the throughput with Fast DDS is much less affected than with Cyclone DDS.

- * On inter-process deployments, Fast DDS still gets **double** the throughput than cycloneDDS.
+ * On inter-process deployments, Fast DDS still gets **double** the throughput than Cyclone DDS.
 This difference is increased with the number of nodes.
  * On intra-process deployments, throughput in Fast DDS is almost unaffected by the number of subscribers up to 10 subscribers by topic, increasing only 1% with each new subscriber.
-In CycloneDDS however, it increases 10% with each subscriber.
+In Cyclone DDS however, it increases 10% with each subscriber.
- * On intra-process deployments, cycloneDDS's throughput is affected much earlier than in Fast DDS.
-Fast DDS is still able to keep the expected publication rate of 2000 Mbps with 10 subscribers, but cycloneDDS clearly cannot keep up and it degrades to around 700, one third of the required throughput.
+ * On intra-process deployments, Cyclone DDS's throughput is affected much earlier than in Fast DDS.
+Fast DDS is still able to keep the expected publication rate of 2000 Mbps with 10 subscribers, but Cyclone DDS clearly cannot keep up and it degrades to around 700, one third of the required throughput.

 <img src="https://github.com/eProsima/benchmarking/blob/tsc_rmw_report_2021/performance_results/TSC_RMW_report_2021/fastrtps_images/linux/intraprocess_re_latency_by_subscribers_2m.png" width=50% height=50%>
 <img src="https://github.com/eProsima/benchmarking/blob/tsc_rmw_report_2021/performance_results/TSC_RMW_report_2021/fastrtps_images/linux/interprocess_re_latency_by_subscribers_2m_2.png" width=50% height=50%>